openmindsclub/H4ckT0b3rF3st-2k19/projects/2048_Game/README.md

-The rules of the 2048 game are quite simple you just need to combine tiles that have the same value to make another tile with larger number. you win the goal is to create a tile with the number 2048.
+The rules of the 2048 game are quite simple you just need to combine tiles that have the same value to make another tile with larger number.<br/>
+the goal is to create a tile with the number 2048.
 However you can still play the game until you lose.

-Press arrows to make a move.
+Press arrows to make a move.<br/>
-Press 'q' to quit the game.
+Press 'q' to quit the game.<br/>
-Press 'r' to reset the game.
+Press 'r' to reset the game.<br/>
------ TODO ----------
+----- TODO ----------<br/>
-Press 'u' to UNDO the move you just did.
+Press 'u' to UNDO the move you just did.<br/>
-Press 'p' to exit the game BUT save the state
+Press 'p' to exit the game BUT save the state<br/>

 ## Tasks